nikhilraghava/nikhilraghava.github.io/_posts/2021-02-27-YellowLeaf.markdown

 Two external symptoms help characterize Panama disease of banana:

-- **Yellow leaf syndrome**, the yellowing of the border of the leaves which eventually leads to bending the petiole.
+- **Yellow leaf syndrome**, the yellowing of the border of the leaves which leads to bending the petiole.

 - **Green leaf syndrome**, which occurs in certain cultivars, marked by the persistence of the green color of the leaves followed by the bending of petiole as in yellow leaf syndrome.